lgsvl/PythonAPI/README.md

     # install in development mode
     pip3 install --user -e .

+**NOTE:** If you are using release 2020.06 of SVL Simulator, you must switch to the `release-2020.06` branch of this repository prior to installing:

+    git checkout -b release-2020.06

+We encourage you to migrate to release 2021.1 of SVL Simulator soon as it is feasible/practical to do so.

 # Examples

 Look into `quickstart` and `examples` folders for simple usages.
 To run these